PythonTryHard/EchoBot/README.md

 Just in case:

-* You can have multiple lock-on phrases by botching more `or` into the `if`.
-Since the lock-on happens with `on_message`, theoretically you can re-lock-on if needed.
+* You can have multiple lock-on phrases by botching more `or` into the `if`. Ìf you need to relock, kill the bot and start it again, make sure to have multiple phrases so people won't notice.